microsoft/msbuild-lab335-agentic-rag/lab/wrap-up.md

 - Explore different retrieval modes and their impact on answer quality.
 - Adjust the semantic ranker to improve answer quality.
 - Evaluate your app's retrieval accuracy.
-- Enable agentic features to enhance the app's reasoning capabilities by introducing dynamic reasoning and multi-step thinking.
+- Enable agentic features to introduce dynamic retrieval, multi-step reasoning, and reflection into your app.

-Next steps:
+## Next steps

+- Fork the repo from [here](https://github.com/Azure-Samples/azure-search-openai-demo)
 - Customize the UI and prompts
 - Try different documents and domains
-- Fork the repo from [here](https://github.com/Azure-Samples/azure-search-openai-demo)

 ## Resources